City of Milton Staffing and Service Updates:

 City Hall and General Updates and Information

-- Payments can be placed in the drop box located outside of City Hall or mailed.
+- Payments can be placed in the drop box located outside of City Hall/Police Department or mailed.
 You can also make payments online.

 - Documentation you need to provide to the City can be placed in the drop box outside of City Hall.